anatosun/plex2mix/README.md

 Creates individual `.m3u8` files for each playlist in the `playlists` directory.
 Compatible with most DJ software and media players.

+**Features:**

+- Standard M3U8 extended format with track durations
+- Artist and title information in track entries
+- Direct file path references for local playback

 ### JSON Format

 Creates individual `.json` files for each playlist containing detailed track metadata.

+**Features:**

+- Complete track metadata (title, artist, album, duration, path)
+- Human-readable format for custom integrations
+- Easy parsing for third-party applications

 ### iTunes Format

 Creates a single `iTunes Library.xml` file that contains all tracks and playlists.
 This format:

-- Eliminates track duplication by maintaining a central track database
-- Allows tracks to be shared between multiple playlists
+**Features:**

+- **Smart Deduplication**: Tracks are stored once and referenced by multiple playlists
+- **Incremental Updates**: Adding playlists doesn't recreate existing tracks
-- Can be imported directly into iTunes or other compatible applications
+- **iTunes Compatibility**: Can be imported directly into iTunes or Music.app
-- Updates playlists incrementally without recreating the entire library
+- **Universal Support**: Works with many music management applications
+- **Persistent Track IDs**: Maintains consistent track references across updates

+**How it works:**

+- Creates a central track database with unique Track IDs
+- Playlists reference tracks by ID, enabling efficient sharing
+- Updates preserve existing tracks and only add new ones
+- Maintains iTunes-standard XML structure for maximum compatibility

 ## Configuration